Note 1 - Description of Business and Summary of Significant Accounting Policies

 Notriggering events were identified and

-noimpairments were recorded for property, plant, and equipment or amortizable intangibles during fiscal years
+noimpairments were recorded for property, plant, and equipment or amortizable intangibles were recorded during fiscal year

 Impairment of goodwill:We evaluate the carrying value of goodwill during the